Revelstoke Dam and Powerhouse on the Columbia River

-- Best Lawyers in Canada 2013 top-lists Lawson Lundell in Vancouver for Energy Regulatory Law and recognizes our lawyers for Environmental Law and Natural Resources Law.
+- Best Lawyers in Canada 2016 top-lists Lawson Lundell in Vancouver for Energy Regulatory Law and recognizes our lawyers for Energy Regulatory Law.

-- Chambers & Partners 2013 recognizes Lawson Lundell for Aboriginal Law, Energy: Power (Regulatory) and Environmental Law.
+- Chambers Global 2015 recognizes Lawson Lundell for Energy: Power (Regulatory).

 Lawson Lundell's energy practice is one of the largest in Western Canada.
 Our short video highlights the range of our energy experience.

 Lawson Lundell has an extensive practice in public utility law.
 Members of this group are most active in the energy sector where we act for utilities, major customers and regulators.
 We also provide public utility advice in the transportation, telecommunications and water utility sectors.